-You should at all times know exactly what your monthly expenses are; it should be captured as fixed and variable costs on a simple spread sheet.
-Keeping record in this way, especially keeping track your variable cost spend and adjusting all as they increase annually, will ensure you are informed of what all your expenses are.
+You should at all times know exactly what your monthly expenses are; they should be captured as fixed and variable costs on a simple spreadsheet.
+Keeping records in this way, especially keeping track of your variable cost spend and adjusting all as they increase annually, will ensure you are informed of what all your expenses are.

 When the time comes and you need to borrow money, completing the application form honestly and transparently will be easy.